About the Village of Frankfort, Illinois

 Learn More About Frankfort's History at the Frankfort Area Historical Society Museum

-With old-fashioned streetscapes and streetlights, Frankfort's historic downtown is well known for its 1890's charm.
-Unique boutiques, quality restaurants, a children's museum and a wide variety of family-friendly community events create a vibrant town center amidst a quintessential small-town setting.
+Frankfort's historic downtown is home to unique boutiques, quality restaurants, a children's museum and a wide variety of family-friendly community events create a vibrant town center amidst a quintessential small-town setting.